freeload101/SCRIPTS/CrowdStrike Threat Hunting/Readme.md

 See also : https://github.com/freeload101/SCRIPTS/tree/master/Bash/CS_BADGER

+General Notes for CS:
+** *use event_simpleName=DirectoryCreate FilePath=*STRING*     insted of process sourcetype because it takes way to long to search -7days ... it's also cross platform :P**

 09/11/2020: updated Rule 129

 08/26/2020: Added: Look for intresting fields after and before a search (ComputerName required)